Indian state Andhra Pradesh moves capital to Visakhapatnam from Amaravati

 Amaravati had the backing of the state’s former chief minister, Mr Chandrababu Naidu, who had promised to model the city after Singapore and inked two memorandums of understanding with the consortium backed by Singapore.

-The leader of the Telugu Desam Party, Mr Naidu, had devised a unique method of acquiring land from locals, called the land-pooling system.
+Mr Naidu, the leader of the Telugu Desam Party, had devised a unique method of acquiring land from locals, called the land-pooling system.
 It offered farmers a developed plot in the future city as payment for their land.

 However, Mr Naidu lost the state elections in April 2019 to his rival Mr Reddy, from the YSR Congress party which had long been critical of the capital project.